 Categories

-Hobbies Life
+Free Posts Hobbies Life

-2024 Gleniz da Menace Year in Review
+Gleniz da Menace: Year in Review 2024

 Today, I decided to round up all the posts I published last year—plus books I’ve read and my favorite podcast episodes.
 Since I love categorizing things, that’s exactly what I did here.
 To everyone who took the time to read some or all of my writing, thank you!
 I deeply appreciate your comments and DMs whenever I put my thoughts and ideas out there.
 I’ve also marked the paid ones with an asterisk.
 With all my gratitude, thank you to the paid subscribers.
 I’m extremely grateful for your support, and I’m curious to know what you think of what I’ve put out so far.
 Please don’t hesitate to send me a message!